mmathis5/startup/README.md

 -**Service** Backend services with endpoints for:

 -login

-    -logging a purchase\n
+-logging a purchase

-    -retriving your purchases\n
+-retriving your purchases

-    -retriving your partners purchases\n
+-retriving your partners purchases

 -**DB/Login** Users data will be stored and called from a Database.
 This includes Login information, a reference to the user that they're linked to and the purchase information that the users input into the website.